 1. Support through investment

 Saying things (whether spoken or written) helps, but at the end of the day, your investment often means more than your word.
-The same goes for support during Pride, with actual dollars, time and effort spent being some of the most authentic shows of support you can give.
+The same goes for support of the community, with actual dollars, time and effort spent being some of the most authentic shows of support you can give.

 When a company donates, sponsors and/or provides support to LGBTQ2+ causes and organizations, I feel the show of support is more authentic.